InfraLore/make_for_devops/chapters/01-why_make.md

 joined three months ago—is frantically searching through Slack history, wiki pages, and a sprawling documentation site trying to figure out how to roll back the deployment.
 She finds five different runbooks, each with slightly different commands.
-Two reference scripts that no longer exist.
+Two mention scripts that no longer exist.
 One points to a Confluence page that requires permissions she doesn't have.
 The senior engineer who wrote most of these procedures left four months ago, and with them went years of operational knowledge—the team lore that makes systems actually work.